wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

     The user can only loop parameters for one type of waveform in a
     ***Sim***.

-    Note: the “digits” parameter for the following “WareformModes” sets the precision of the unscaled current amplitude.
+    Note: the “digits” parameter for the following “WaveformModes” sets the precision of the unscaled current amplitude.
 For waveforms that are only ever +/-1 and 0 (e.g., `MONOPHASIC_PULSE_TRAIN`, `BIPHASIC_FULL_DUTY`, `BIPHASIC_PULSE_TRAIN`), the user can represent the waveform faithfully